brainboxdotcc/DPP/docpages/advanced_reference/lambdas_and_locals.md

-\page lambdas-and-locals Ownership of local variables and safely transferring into a lambda
+\page lambdas-and-locals Ownership of Local Variables and Safely Transferring into a Lambda

 If you are reading this page, you have likely been sent here by someone helping you diagnose why your bot is crashing or why seemingly invalid values are being passed into lambdas within your program that uses D++.